mgieseki/dvisvgm/README.md

 * Computes tight bounding boxes for the generated graphics, but supports common paper formats and arbitrary user-defined sizes as well.
 * Option `--eps` allows to convert [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript) files to SVG.
 * Option `--pdf` allows to convert [PDF](https://en.wikipedia.org/wiki/PDF) documents to SVG.
-* [Intersections of clipping paths](https://dvisvgm.de/Clipping) can be computed directly instead of delegating this task to the SVG renderer.
-This increases the compatibility of the generated SVG files.
+* [Intersections of clipping paths](https://dvisvgm.de/Clipping) can be computed directly instead of delegating this task to the SVG renderer which increases the compatibility of the generated SVG files.
 * Approximates PostScript [color gradient fills](https://dvisvgm.de/Gradients) not directly supported by SVG 1.1.
 * The generated SVG structure and data can be improved with the built-in [SVG optimizer](https://dvisvgm.de/Manpage/#opt-optimize).
 * Optionally creates compressed [SVGZ](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics#Compression) files.